menome/kepler4Neo/README.md

 Your data from Neo4J should be formatted according to [kepler.gl specifications](https://docs.kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map).
 Ensure that your returned data matches the data types available from the drop-down menu (Real Number, Date, Integer, String, GeoJSON, or Timestamp).
 If it doesn't, you can use Neo4J functions within your query to ensure your data is in an appropriate format.

 In order to use kepler.gl's time playback feature, your temporal data must be formatted as a timestamp (dates without times cannot use time playback in the current version of kepler.gl).
 You can use [kepler's temporal functions](https://neo4j.com/docs/cypher-manual/current/functions/temporal/) to accomplish this.
-For example, to convert a date into a datetime, the following query can be used:
+For example, to convert a date into a datetime, the following function can be used:

 `WITH date({year:1984, month:10, day:11}) AS dd
 RETURN datetime({date:dd, hour: 0, minute: 0, second: 0}) AS myDateTime`